Snively Visiting Lectureship in Family Medicine

 Dr. Jennifer (Jen) DeVoe is a practicing family physician and health services researcher based in Portland, Oregon.
 As the Chair of the Oregon Health & Science University (OHSU) Department of Family Medicine, she oversees nearly 200 faculty, 72 resident physicians, and several of OHSU’s primary care clinics.
 DeVoe also serves as the inaugural director of OHSU’s new Center for Primary Care Research and Innovation and was recently awarded a P50 grant from the National Cancer Institute to develop the BRIDGE-C2 Center (Building Research in Implementation & Dissemination to Close Gaps and Achieve Equity in Cancer Control Center).

 Dr. DeVoe holds joint appointments in the OHSU Department of Medical Informatics and Clinical Epidemiology, the OHSU-PSU School of Public Health, and at the Kaiser Permanente Northwest Center for Health Research.
 She was elected to the National Academy of Medicine in 2014

 PAST SNIVELY EVENTS*

-And listen to the Capital Public Radio interview by our Snively speaker - Dr. Fernandez
+And click here to listen to the Capital Public Radio interview by our Snively speaker - Dr. Fernandez

 April 14, 2011: Robert Berenson, M.D., The Urban Institute, Washington, DC.
 Title: Prospects for Primary Care Payment Improvement: Good Policy Meets Political Reality.
 Please click here (PDF) for Dr. Berenson's presentation, and here to see the video.